MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/index.md

 1. Use your web browser to visit [aka.ms/sk/repo](https://aka.ms/sk/repo) on GitHub.

 2. Clone or fork the repo to your local machine.

+   > [!NOTE]
-   - If you are new to using GitHub and have never cloned a repo to your local machine, please review [this guide](https://docs.github.com/repositories/creating-and-managing-repositories/cloning-a-repository).
+   > If you are new to using GitHub and have never cloned a repo to your local machine, please review [this guide](https://docs.github.com/repositories/creating-and-managing-repositories/cloning-a-repository).
+   > [!NOTE]
-   - If you are a new contributor to open source, please [fork the repo](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to start your journey.
+   > If you are a new contributor to open source, please [fork the repo](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to start your journey.

    If you have trouble cloning or forking the repo, you can watch the video below.
    > [!VIDEO https://aka.ms/SK-Local-Setup]